openstack-archive/fuel-docs/pages/release-notes/v6-0/1040-hardware.rst

 This issue also affects servers used as Controller, Compute, and Storage nodes;
-because they are booted from PXE rom and then the chain32 loader boots from the hard drive, it is possible to boot them with an operating system that is already installed,
+because they are booted from PXE ROM and then the chain32 loader boots from the hard drive, it is possible to boot them with an operating system that is already installed,